plone/plone.autoinclude/README.rst

 Compatibility
 -------------

-This is made for Python 3.6+.
-Since Plone 6.0.0a2 it is included in core Plone.
+Since Plone 6.0.0a2 this package is included in core Plone.
 See `PLIP 3339 <https://github.com/plone/Products.CMFPlone/issues/3339>`_.

-It also works on Plone 5.2.
+The 1.x versions also work on Plone 5.2, on Python 3.6+.

 For add-on authors